 here.
 In addition to the broader implications of protected classes, employers must also be aware of specific information they are prohibited against seeking from applicants prior to certain points in the hiring process.
 Instead, employers should focus pre-employment questions to solicit information related only to the qualifications for successful job performance.

-- Is there any information that employers are prohibited from asking on an application?
+- What information are employers prohibited from asking for on an application?

 Employers may not require an applicant to disclose the following information on an application for employment: